How to Become a Pediatric Nurse

 As a newly licensed nurse, you can apply for entry-level pediatric nursing positions or pediatric nurse residency positions.
 Both types of experience count toward the Pediatric Nursing Certification Board’s (PNCB) Certified Pediatric Nurse Exam.

 You can apply for your pediatric nurse certification from either the American Nurses Credentialing Center (ANCC) or the PNCB.
-Certification shows employers that you know more about your specialty than other nurses who only have their RN license.
+Certification shows employers that you have more expertise in pediatric nursing than other nurses with only their RN license.
 You must have at least two years of nursing experience and an unrestricted license before you apply to take the certification exam.

 Pediatric Nurse Education